kevinrepo/guidelines/MariaDB_w_GaleraCluster_setup.md

     wsrep_node_name="this_node_name"
 ```

-* Please notice the following lines need to write info for different server:
+* The only different in the file for each server is the following lines:

         wsrep_cluster_address="gcomm://first_ip,second_ip,third_ip"

-    *(all three ip addresses)*
+    *(include all three ip addresses)*

         # Galera Node Configuration
         wsrep_node_address="this_node_ip"